 - STLParent.com has a robust search allowing you to choose based on your child’s age, your location, and various other criteria.

 - Kids Out and About provides an extensive week-by-week guide to summer camps.
 They also have a directory of camps for kids with special needs.

-- Blueprint4Summer.com is a newer camp resource that also allows you to search b camps offering sessions for Special Needs Students or Gifted Students or those offering Before and After Care or that have Scholarships Available.
+- Blueprint4Summer.com is a camp resource that allows you to search for camps offering sessions for Special Needs Students or Gifted Students or those offering Before and After Care or that have Scholarships Available.

 Summer Camps from Local Municipalities

 Your local municipality can be a terrific resource.
 These can sometimes be the most economical option.
 Residents usually get a discounted rate but most municipalities welcome campers outside of their municipality.
 These camps have a tendency to fill up quickly and often registration starts later than some of the other camps.
 Below are some of the more popular camps, but check out the Parks & Recreation department on your city’s website to see what they offer.

 - Des Peres Summer Camps

 Both the Boy Scouts and Girl Scouts offer summer day camps and overnight camp experiences.